ec-europa/europa-component-library/src/website/src/pages/ec/components/navigation/mega-menu/docs/usage.md

 ## When not to use

 - when you only have a one-page or a content shallow web site
-- do not use for simple websites with only one or two levels of navigation — opt for the horizontal menu instead
+- do not use for simple websites with only one or two levels of navigation — opt for a [Horizontal menu component](https://ec.europa.eu/component-library/ec/components/navigation/menu/code/) instead